The Energy Grid

 Instrumentation, Systems, and Automation Society

 ISA—The Instrumentation, Systems, and Automation Society is a 33,000-member global, nonprofit, educational organization connecting people and ideas in automation.
-The Society fosters advancement in the theory, design, manufacture, and use of sensors, instruments, computers, and systems for automation in a wide variety of applications.
+The Society fosters advancement in the theory, design, manufacture, and use of sensors, instruments, computers, and systems for automation in various applications.

 InterNational Electrical Testing Association (NETA)